mwiley/vagrant-rails/README.md

 Based off project: https://github.com/jackdb/pg-app-dev-vm

 Includes the Heroku Cedar-14 stack and SQLite for Rails development.
-The goal is making it as fast as possible to go from 'rails new' to running your app on a virtual machine.
+The goal is making it as fast as possible to go from 'rails new' to running your app on a virtual machine and to deploy painlessly as possible.

 * Ubuntu 14.04
 * PosgreSQL 9.4